 What if I Have Special Needs or Medications?

-Please indicate any special needs, learning disability, or medication(s) on your application.
+Please indicate any special needs, learning differences, or medication(s) on your application.
 You may also speak with the Director or class Instructor with any concerns or input to help you or your child have a positive and rewarding experience at CBC.

 Who Should I Talk to with a Concern or Issue?